-I received both my Bachelor’s (2017) and Master’s (2020) education (cum laude) in Mechanical Engineering from Bilkent University in Ankara, Türkiye.
-My undergraduate thesis focused on optimizing the ice cream mix freezing process at the Unilever Algida pilot plant, Istanbul.
-During my Master’s studies, I developed a numerical algorithm to simulate the behaviour of viscoelastic fluids in lubricated contacts where cavitation was present.
-This research, carried out in collaboration with the Tribology Group at Imperial College London through a TÜBİTAK-funded project, was published in Tribology International and presented at the 25th International Congress of Theoretical and Applied Mechanics (ICTAM).
+Shari earned his Bachelor’s (2017) and Master’s (2020) degrees cum laude in Mechanical Engineering from Bilkent University in Ankara, Türkiye.
+His undergraduate research focused on optimizing the ice‑cream mix freezing process at the Unilever Algida pilot plant in Istanbul, where he gained early experience applying engineering principles to real industrial challenges.
+During his Master’s studies, he developed a numerical algorithm to simulate the behaviour of viscoelastic fluids in lubricated contacts under cavitation.

 Organisations